Benjamín Medrano Quezada

-Benjamín Medrano Quezada is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).
-He served as state congressman from 2010 to 2013 and, on 7 July 2013, he was elected municipal president of Fresnillo, the largest municipality in the state of Zacatecas.
+Benjamín Medrano Quezada (16 August 1966 – 7 July 2026) was a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).
+He served as a Zacatecas state congressman from 2010 to 2013 and, on 7 July 2013, he was elected municipal president of Fresnillo, the largest municipality in the state of Zacatecas.

-According to press reports, he became the first openly gay citizen in the history of Mexico to be elected municipal president, being elected municipal president of Fresnillo, Zacatecas.
-He did not, however, became the first openly gay Mexican citizen to be elected to a political post, as the country has elected openly gay and lesbian congresspeople since 1997.
+According to press reports, he became the first openly gay citizen in the history of Mexico to be elected municipal president.
+He was not, however, the first openly gay Mexican citizen to be elected to a political post, as the country has elected openly gay and lesbian congresspeople since 1997.

-Biography
+Early life

-Born into a poor family with eleven siblings in Nochistlán, Zacatecas, Medrano toured both Mexico and the United States as a musician for María Victoria and Angélica María.
+Benjamín Medrano Quezada was born in Nochistlán, Zacatecas, on 16 August 1966, into a poor family with eleven siblings.
+As a child, he toured both Mexico and the United States as a musician for performers María Victoria and Angélica María.

-Later, he graduated from the Autonomous University of Zacatecas with a bachelor's degree in Law and, at the age of 21, lead a local chapter of a trade union for professional musicians.
+Later, he graduated from the Autonomous University of Zacatecas with a bachelor's degree in law and, at the age of 21, led a local chapter of a trade union for professional musicians.
 Eventually, he became a businessman, recording several albums of ballads and ranchera music and establishing a gay nightclub around 1994.